7 healthy handbag essentials

 Healthy handbag essential 2: Water

 Getting enough fluids is essential for keeping your organs healthy, increasing energy levels, helping to detoxify your body, curbing hunger, improving digestion and reducing fluid retention.
 Not only is it great for your health, drinking water is also one of the cheapest beauty treatments around, helping to promote a clearer, more radiant complexion.
 While there is no definitive guideline for how much you should drink, it is important not to wait until you are thirsty as by this time you are already dehydrated.
-Keep some water to hand to stay energised and hydrated throughout the day.
+Keep some water to hand to stay energized and hydrated throughout the day.

 Healthy handbag essential 3: Nutritious snacks

 Junk food cravings affect even the strongest willed of us from time to time, so make sure you defend yourself against them by packing a healthy snack for next time the cravings hit.
-Good handbag-friendly nutritious snacks include magnesium-rich dried fruit (chocolate cravings can be a sign of a magnesium deficiency); raw, unsalted nuts, which are rich in protein to help you feel fuller for longer; and fibre-rich roasted chickpeas or seasoned popcorn, which are great low-calorie savoury snacks.
+Good handbag-friendly nutritious snacks include magnesium-rich dried fruit (chocolate cravings can be a sign of a magnesium deficiency); raw, unsalted nuts, which are rich in protein to help you feel fuller for longer; and fiber-rich roasted chickpeas or seasoned popcorn, which are great low-calorie savory snacks.

 Healthy handbag essential 4: Hand sanitiser

 While it is important not to get obsessive about cleanliness, good hygiene standards are still important for your health.
-We come into contact with bacteria frequently throughout the day without realising it; for instance, cleanliness tests in Britain have revealed that cash machines are just as dirty as public toilets, while a study by the University of Arizona found that the average work station contains nearly 400 times more germs than the average toilet seat.
+We come into contact with bacteria frequently throughout the day without realizing it; for instance, cleanliness tests in Britain have revealed that cash machines are just as dirty as public toilets, while a study by the University of Arizona found that the average work station contains nearly 400 times more germs than the average toilet seat.
 Keep a hand sanitiser in your bag to cleanse your hands when necessary, particularly before handling food.